top of page

 Authentic Finnish Sauna

 Smoke sauna on the frozen lake edge, ice plunge through a cut hole in the surface.
-Sauna culture as it exists in Finnish life — not a hotel amenity.
+Sauna culture as it exists in Finnish life.
+Not a hotel amenity.

 03